zschreib1/vocaplus-ios-app/README.md

 - I sanitise the user input by default, making sure to remove any special characters or extraneous spaces.

 ## USER INTERFACE
-The segments implement the interactivity of a:
+The code segment handles the interactivity of a:
-- look up button.
+- Look up button.

 ## FUNCTIONS